 The Al-Qaeda affiliated Al-Shebab group imposed in 2009 a ban on foreign aid agencies in the areas under their sway, but have recently allowed limited access.

-This week, the United Nations said two regions of southern Somalia under rebel control were suffering a famine after the worst drought in more than 50 years, and it prepared for its largest-ever relief effort
+This week, the United Nations said two regions of southern Somalia under rebel control were suffering a famine after the worst drought in more than 50 years, and it prepared for its largest-ever relief effort to combat hunger.

 But Al-Shebab spokesman Sheikh Ali Mohamud Rage said in a radio broadcast: "Those earlier banned groups are not welcome to serve in our area of control."
 The declaration of famine, he added, is "a lie with hidden agendas."